-The Committees have considered the going concern status of the Company on the basis of review of the annual financial statements and the information available to the committee and recommended such going concern status for the adoption by the Board.
+The Committee has considered the going concern status of the Company on the basis of review of the annual financial statements and the information available to the committee and recommended such going concern status for the adoption by theBoard.

 The Board statement on the going concern status of the Company is contained on page 3 in the statement of directors' responsibilities.